Our Commitment to Your Privacy

 Participant Data may include any of the information submitted to us through the Participant Questionnaires or otherwise provided to us by Participants, including in any correspondence with them.
 The Participant Questionnaires are used to create a thorough socio-economic profile of all Participants, which we use to accurately and efficiently assess and identify appropriate individuals for projects following a Client instruction.
 Clients provide very specific criteria for the Participants they want for their projects, and the more thorough our Participant Questionnaire is, the more effectively we are able to provide our service to our Clients.

-Project Participant Data includes any and all information you provide us with in the course of any project.
+Project Participant Data includes any and all information you provide us within the course of any project.
 We provide this information to Clients in an edited and user-friendly report so as to provide them with actionable insights and data for their relevant projects.
-Project Participant Data is processed and only sent to Clients on an anonymised basis unless you give your express consent for your personal details to be passed on to them.
+Project Participant Data is processed and only sent to Clients on an anonymized basis unless you give your express consent for your personal details to be passed on to them.

-Any of the above forms of data may include information which communicated electronically, in writing, in a meeting or on the phone.
-We sometimes record phone calls for the purposes of collecting Sign-up Data, Client Data, Participant Data and Project Participant data.
+Any of the above forms of data may include information communicated electronically, in writing, in a meeting, or on the phone.
+We sometimes record phone calls for the purposes of collecting Sign-up Data, Client Data, Participant Data, and Project Participant data.

 The Sound complies with the requirements of the Children’s Online Privacy Protection Act (COPPA) and the FTC’s Rule interpreting COPPA (16 CFR § 512).
 This site is not directed to children and does not knowingly collect any personally identifiable information from children under 13 years of age.